Skip to main contentSkip to search

 Step 1: Determine OHIP eligibility.
 Contact ServiceOntario at 1-800-268-1154.

-Step 2: Apply for OHIP as soon as you arrive.
-The 3-month waiting period starts from the application date.
+Step 2: Apply for OHIP as soon as you arrive — Ontario removed the three-month waiting period in March 2020, so coverage starts once your application is approved.
 Bring immigration documents and proof of Ontario residency.

 Settlement agencies including ACCES Employment, COSTI, WoodGreen, and the Toronto Newcomer Office help newcomer families navigate Ontario's health system.